 5. Making 3D or geometric models

 Before you begin designing the room, you must be aware of the exact measurements of the area and each and every item inside.
-The basic goal of 3D visualisation is to accurately represent everything at its actual scale.
-Applying precise measurements has the advantage of ensuring that objects not only fit, but are also proportionate to the available space.
+The basic goal of 3D visualization is to accurately represent everything at its actual scale.
+Applying precise measurements has the advantage of ensuring that objects not only fit but are also proportionate to the available space.

 6. Design adaptability